-The Mill is Greater Manchester’s new quality newspaper - delivered by email.
+The Mill is Greater Manchester’s quality newspaper - delivered by email

 How it works

-The Mill Weekly is free - just sign up to our mailing list below and you will get one original story from us every week, plus our Monday news briefing which rounds up the most important stories in Greater Manchester and recommends great things to do.
+Some of our journalism is free.
+Just sign up to our mailing list below and you will get one original story from us every week, plus our Monday news briefing which rounds up the most important stories in Greater Manchester and recommends great things to do.

-The Mill Daily is for Mill members, who pay £7-a-month (or just £1.40 a week if they subscribe for a year) and receive our stories in their inboxes 5 days a week.
+Mill members get everything we publish.
+They pay £7-a-month (or just £1.40 a week if they subscribe for a year) and receive our stories in their inboxes four days a week.
 Members also join our discussion threads, contribute to our reporting and support our growth as we build a new home for high-quality journalism in Greater Manchester.
-All our work is funded by our members, so we hope you will consider joining when the time is right for you.

 Click the button below to join our free mailing list or become a paying member of The Mill